mttwdevelops/Ad-hoc-Projects/AI_for_the_Security_minded_and_Skeptics.md

-#### Last update was March 30, 2026.
+#### Last update was May 4th, 2026.
 Generative AI is constantly evolving, so everything here may be completely wrong/irrelevant.

 ## TLDR:
 This write-up is about my personal experience learning (with sources) and using generative AI in IT and in my personal life.

-AI also performs better when you tell it to provide its' step-by-step "thought" process, which actually helps it "think out loud."
+AI performs better when you tell it to provide its' step-by-step "thought" process, which actually helps it "think out loud."

+Keep individual prompts short and let context build over time per chat instance, as current models struggle with monolithic inquiries.

 ## Context:
 On the one hand, my academic foundation/thinking process was not impacted/influenced by AI, which makes me feel like one of the refugees on the last choppers outta 'Nam.
-On the other hand, generative AI exploded in commercial/non-research/industry usage mere months after I graduated from college, which means I graduated into a now over three-year hellscape job-market.
+On the other hand, generative AI exploded in commercial/non-research/industry usage mere months after I graduated from college, it also didn't help that I graduated into a now over three-year hellscape job-market.

 I was lucky to find a job short into my search, but didn't really think about nor use AI.
 I also admittedly didn't really take it seriously - insert headline of Google Bard suggesting that people kill themselves here.
 More companies and industries are now adopting the cherished motto of "doing more with less," often asking employees to "leverage" AI into their workflows in every way they can.
 My curiosity has peaked while I feel my professional back is now against a wall against those who have adopted it, so I must now leverage it too.
 This write-up is about my personal experience learning (with sources) and using generative AI in both my professionl and personal life.